sashaweiss/dotfiles/macOS/README.md

 # MacOS-specific

-I use a small menagerie of utility applications when working in MacOS.
-Some require licenses, and some require manual setup, so I find it clearest to list them below and install them manually.
+Notes on things I do/configure/use specifically on MacOS.

 ## [ueli](https://github.com/oliverschwendener/ueli)

-ueli is a keystroke launcher for MacOS - i.e., a beefed up Spotlight.
+ueli is a keystroke launcher - i.e., a beefed up Spotlight.
 Still new to using it, so will follow up when I've got more to say about it.

 ## [AltTab](https://github.com/lwouis/alt-tab-macos)

 AltTab is a window switcher for MacOS, giving a similar experience to the Windows Alt-Tab experience.
 Still new to using it, so will follow up when I've got more to say about it.
+Installs

 ## [iTerm](https://iterm2.com)